 Alberto Galasso is an Associate Professor of Strategic Management in the Department of Management at the University of Toronto Mississauga, with a cross-appointment to the Strategic Management area at Rotman.
 His research is focused on the determinants of innovative activity, the management of innovation and the functioning of markets for technology.

-Christine Gallagher – Oxford University
+Christine Gallagher – University of Sydney Law School

 Justin Gallagher – Case Western Reserve University